shah-zeb-naveed/data-structures-and-algorithms/README.md

 # Heaps
+- heap when lower/higher values need to be processed
 - Min-heap by default.
 Use negative sign to create max-heap.
 - Instead of deleting from heap, might just be better off not considering it when its time comes during popping.
 Lazy delete.
 - Prefer to heapify() instead of heappush if array already available.